 Why I chose Dialpad

 • Call transcription: Dialpad’s AI software provides real-time transcription features, enabling you to save time while efficiently documenting your call notes.
-This technology streamlines the note-taking process, ensuring accurate and quick documentation during conversations.
+This technology streamlines note-taking, ensuring accurate and quick documentation during conversations.

 • HD meetings and call quality: With its dual cloud architecture and global voice network, Dialpad delivers HD-quality video conferencing and enhances audio quality for HD calls on both the mobile app and desktop.